gusye1234/nano-graphrag/FAQ.md

         "content": "You are an intelligent assistant and will follow the instructions given to you to fulfill the goal.
 The answer should be in the format as in the given example."
     }
     ```
+    You can use this system_prompt as default for your LLM calling funcation